The Outbreak of Thermal Pollution

 The 3 Main Causes of Thermal Pollution

-However, thermal pollution occurs most often due to industrial processes that dump large amounts of heated wastewater into a large body of water.
+However, thermal pollution most often results from industrial processes that discharge large volumes of heated wastewater into a body of water.

-Thermoelectric power plants involve the process of producing heat, and then eventually, the heat gets converted into water—which is now what runs through a big and long series of pipes in the boiler to steam.
+Thermoelectric power plants involve producing heat, which is then converted into water that runs through a long series of pipes in the boiler to produce steam.
 This is one cause of thermal pollution.
-These power plants use coalnatural gasnuclear, or biomass to operate and function.
+These power plants use coal, natural gas, nuclear power, or biomass to operate.

-In addition to that, it can also use other waste products to conduct its day-to-day utility.
+In addition, it can also use other waste products for its day-to-day operations.
 Generally, power plants are constructed and situated near a body of water—such as a river, lake, or ocean—to get a nearby, instant, and steady water supply.

-As such, it condenses and transforms into steam, which, in return, fuels turbines to produce electrical power.
-In another aspect, water is also utilized in cool-inducing machinery—which, ironically, gets very hot, fueling it to release excess heat into the water.
+As such, it condenses and transforms into steam, which, in turn, powers turbines to generate electrical power.
+In another aspect, water is also utilized in cool-inducing machinery, which, ironically, gets very hot, causing it to release excess heat into the water.

-To continue, the water soaks up in heat while the excess of the evaporation process gets discharged back to the source.
+To continue, the water absorbs heat while the excess from the evaporation process is returned to the source.

 On the other hand, several industrial facilities greatly contribute to the growing effects of thermal pollution.
-These facilities use harmful chemicals, such as paper millschemical plants, and steel mills, which contain agents that can damage water quality.
+These facilities use harmful chemicals, such as those found in paper mills, chemical plants, and steel mills, which can damage water quality.

-Furthermore, these industrial facilities also use water to cool machinery and discharge them in heated temperatures.
+Furthermore, these industrial facilities also use water to cool machinery and discharge it at high temperatures.

-Pumping water from a large natural body of water, such as lakes, oceans, or rivers, to carry out industrial—related operations is dangerous.
-After water is utilized for certain industrial purposes, it is discharged into the ocean in a heated state.
+Pumping water from large natural bodies of water, such as lakes, oceans, or rivers, for industrial—related operations is dangerous.
+After water is used for certain industrial purposes, it is discharged into the ocean at high temperatures.

 As a result, it adversely affects the aquatic ecosystem and marine environments.
-In a specific instance, once the cooling is done, marine animals such as fish and larvae get trapped in intake screens and die.
-Moreover, aquatic habitats receive negative changes due to constant discharge and exposure to heated and polluted wastewater.
+In a specific instance, once cooling is complete, marine animals, such as fish and larvae, become trapped in intake screens and die.
+Moreover, aquatic habitats are experiencing negative changes due to constant discharge and exposure to heated and polluted wastewater. -

-Like power plants and industrial facilities, desalination plants are used once-through cooling.
-Over half of the seawater utilized in the desalination process is discharged back into the body of water as wastewater at a heated temperature.
+Like power plants and industrial facilities, desalination plants use once-through cooling.
+Over half of the seawater used in the desalination process is discharged back into the body of water as high-temperature wastewater.

-Worse, in some countries, incineration plants are built close together, resulting in large amounts of heated and polluted wastewater in shallow coastal areas.
+Worse, in some countries, incineration plants are built close together, resulting in large volumes of heated, polluted wastewater in shallow coastal areas.

-As a result, the temperature of seawater may potentially rise, and its salinity may increase a considerable
+As a result, seawater temperature may rise, and its salinity may increase considerably. -

 One important thing to note is that not all wastewater is treated before being discharged into a natural body of water.